 A: A roster including CAQH ID, attestation, hospital privileges, work history, licensure, board certification, education, sanctions validation, malpractice history, liability coverage, DEA certificates, and CLIA certificate.

 Q: What are the credentialing elements for an organization?

 A: Facility application, attestation, proof of Accreditation or CMS audit or site visit, liability coverage, sanctions validation, licensure, CLIA certificate, and DEA/CSR certificate.

 Q: What is CAQH?

-This is a free secure repository where healthcare providers can easily self-report data that NTC requires credentialing and re-credentialing.
-For example, licensure(s), curriculum vitae, IRS W-9 form, DEA certificates, etc. Most insurance carriers use this as their source of truth, and it can be a valuable, time saving tool for practitioners and the facilities they are affiliated with.
-For more information, visit CAQH Solution's website.
+This is a free secure repository where healthcare providers can easily self-report data that Nebraska Total Care requires for credentialing and re-credentialing.
+For example, licensure(s), curriculum vitae, IRS W-9 Form, DEA certificates, etc. Most insurance carriers use this as their source of truth, and it can be a valuable, time saving tool for practitioners and the facilities they are affiliated with.
+For more information, visit the CAQH Solutions website.

 Q: How long does it take to get contracted and credentialed with Nebraska Total Care?